-Vindaloo is one of the spiciest Indian curries on Devi’s menu, but the complex and interesting flavour make it worth the tears and is guaranteed to keep you warm for hours.
+Vindaloo is one of the spiciest Indian curries on Restaurant Dévi’s menu, but the complex and interesting flavour make it worth the tears and is guaranteed to keep you warm for hours.

 Cheese fondue at Restaurant La Raclette

 Who doesn’t crave a cheese-laden extravaganza when the temperature plummets?
-Dive into La Raclette or La Fonderie’s Swiss cheese fondue or the Swiss and Québec combo raclette, with a side of tartiflette to share, of course!
+Dive into Restaurant La Raclette’s Swiss cheese fondue or the Swiss and Québec combo raclette, with a side of tartiflette to share, of course!

 South East Asian laksa lemak soup at Satay Brothers

 The Satay Brothers have garnered a cult following among Montrealers.
-Their Saint-Henri restaurant is like no other in Montréal and is a must-visit, especially for their laksa lemak soup, an Indonesian specialty made with coconut milk, is both sweet and spicy.
+Their Saint-Henri restaurant is like no other in Montréal and is a must-visit, especially for their laksa lemak soup, an Indonesian specialty made with coconut milk, with sweet and spicy flavours.

 Vietnamese Pho at Pho Tay Ho

 Any pho you choose at popular no-frills restaurant Pho Tay Ho will have a great broth and a generous helping of toppings.
 Squeeze in some sriracha for an extra kick.

 Japanese ramen soup at Yokato Yokabai

 Mexican pozole at La Tamalera

 Traditional Mexican pozole soup is made with maize and a choice of meat and topped with cabbage, radish and other choice vegetables.
-It’s so hearty, it’s guaranteed to warm you up!
+It’s so hearty that it’s guaranteed to warm you up!
 Get it at La Tamalera.